Using Artificial Intelligence to Combat Billing Fraud in the Care Sector

 BMBF Joint Project Pflegeforensik: Software Supports Criminal Prosecution

-Up to now, it has been very time-consuming to accurately check the accounts of nursing services and contract physicians; detecting fraud has involved a great deal of complex, manual paperwork.
-At the same time, the special situation in nursing care (patients with dementia, many »small« services) makes it difficult to prove a complaint about individual services.
-In addition, the greater the need for care, the more difficult it is for patients to check the accounts themselves and to report care services that have not been provided or have been provided incorrectly.
-In addition, the lack of transparency in the billing system makes it susceptible to manipulation.
-There are many aspects and levels that present challenges and hurdles.
+The precise checking of invoices from care services and contract physicians has so far been very time-consuming, and detecting fraud involves a lot of complex, manual paperwork.
+At the same time, due to the special situation in nursing care (patients with dementia, many »small« activities), it is difficult to prove a complaint for individual services.
+In addition, the greater the need for care, the more difficult it is for patients to check the invoices themselves and to report care services that have not been provided or have been provided incorrectly.
+Furthermore, the lack of transparency in the billing system makes it susceptible to manipulation overall.
+Many aspects and levels that present challenges and hurdles.

 Machine Learning Method Supports Smart Fraud Detection

-The joint project »PflegeForensik« (Care Forensics) with the subtitle »Effective prosecution of care fraud by automated image processing« is facing these challenges and is funded by the BMBF within the framework of the program »Research for Civil Security«.
-Researchers of Fraunhofer ITWM support law enforcement with modern algorithms of Artificial Intelligence (AI) in the field of image as well as text recognition.
+The joint project »PflegeForensik« with the subtitle »Effective prosecution of care fraud through automated image processing« has taken on these challenges and was funded by the BMBF as part of the »Research for Civil Security« program.
+In particular, we supported law enforcement with modern artificial intelligence (AI) algorithms in the field of image and text recognition.

-The core objective of the project is to develop algorithms for the automatic reading and intelligent evaluation of the mountains of paper.
-Until now, every nursing service has had its own paper documents, which are structured differently and usually have little digital content.
-Some of them are completed by hand, some are tables, others are continuous text.
-This makes automated checking very complex.
+The core objective of the project was to develop algorithms for automatically reading and intelligently evaluating the mountains of paper.
+Until now, every care service has had its own paper documents, which are structured differently and usually have little digital content.
+Some are handwritten, some are tables, some are continuous text.
+Automated checking was therefore very complex.

 AI Sleuth for Billing in Nursing Care

-Machine Learning (ML) methods are used in the research project, especially in the digital capture of the various document types.
-A combination of image processing methods and modern deep learning methods is used.
-Various algorithms learn from a mixture of artificial and anonymized, real data to first recognize crucial information and then to detect anomalies.
-In order to train these AI algorithms, a database is filled by the ITWM team and the Leipzig police department.
-This means that in an initial training step several hundred documents must have been created by humans and marked with properties in order to make the algorithm intelligent in the first place and to enable case-wise analysis with a much more limited reannotation effort.
-The algorithms are programmed and repeatedly tested and improved with data from real investigations.
-The analysis of the documents then forms the basis for the evaluation and detection of conspicuous features.
+Machine Learning (ML) methods are used in the developed demonstrator, particularly in the digital capture of the various document types.
+It works with a combination of image processing methods and modern deep learning methods.
+Various algorithms learn from a mixture of artificial and anonymized, real data to first recognize crucial information and then detect anomalies.
+To train these AI algorithms, the Fraunhofer ITWM team and the Leipzig Police Department filled a database.
+The detection of anomalies is then based on an analysis of the data.

-Initial work results already show significant project progress towards software that will simplify the work of law enforcement agencies in the future, but can also be used by health and long-term care insurers to check billing records.
+The demonstrator shows how the work of law enforcement agencies can be simplified in the future, but also how it can be used by health and long-term care insurance companies to check billing documents.

 Project Duration: